Velibor Pudar

-Velibor Pudar (Велибор Пудар; born 22 November 1964) is a Bosnian football manager and former goalkeeper.
+Velibor Pudar (Велибор Пудар; born 22 November 1964) is a Bosnian professional football manager and former player who played as a goalkeeper.

 Playing career

-Born in Mostar, SR Bosnia and Herzegovina of Serb parents, he played with FK Lokomotiva Mostar from where he moved to FK Velež Mostar in summer 1987.
+Born in Mostar, SR Bosnia and Herzegovina to Serb parents, Pudar played for Lokomotiva Mostar from where he moved to Velež Mostar in summer 1987.
 He played with Velež between 1987 and 1992 in the Yugoslav First League.
-With the beginning of the war, he moved abroad where he played one season with Apollon Smyrni F.C. in the Greek top league.
-After that season, he moved to FR Yugoslavia where he played with Montenegrin club FK Sutjeska Nikšić in the First League, and with several other clubs in other leagues, namely, Serbian clubs FK Čukarički, FK Jedinstvo Paraćin and FK Palilulac Beograd.
-By the end of the 1990s he also played in Sweden with Vasalunds IF and in Finland with TPV Tampere before returning to Bosnia and Herzegovina to play with FK Leotar finishing his career as a coach and player of FK Velež Mostar in 2005.
+With the beginning of the Bosnian War in 1992, he moved abroad where he played one season with Apollon Athens in the Alpha Ethniki.

+Pudar moved to FR Yugoslavia in 1993, where he played for Čukarički, and with several other clubs, namely, Sutjeska Nikšić in the First League, Jedinstvo Paraćin and Palilulac Beograd.
+By the late 1990s, he also played in Sweden with Vasalunds IF and in Finland with TPV before returning to Bosnia and Herzegovina to play at Leotar.
+He finished his career at Velež in 2005.

 Managerial career

-It was in 2005 that Pudar obtained the level A UEFA licence for coaching, after graduating in Belgrade's Higher School for Football.
-After early coaching experiences while still playing with FK Leotar and FK Velež Mostar, he also coached NK Bratstvo Gračanica in the 2008–2009 season.
-In the 2009–2010 season coached FK Igman Konjic, 2010–2015 coached Ittihad FC and in 2015–2016 he coached Al-Taawoun FC.
-Since February 2024 he is the headcoach for Bosnian lower league side HNK Kruševo.
-In the 2024–25 Bosnia and Herzegovina Football Cup, he guided his team to the quarter finals, after beating Sloboda Tuzla and Zvijezda Gradačac.
+Pudar obtained the UEFA Pro Licence for coaching in 2005, after graduating in Belgrade's Higher School for Football.
+After early coaching experiences while still playing for Leotar and Velež, he managed Bratstvo Gračanica in the 2008–09 season.
+He then managed Igman Konjic in the 2009–10 season.

+Pudar then worked as a goalkeeping coach of Saudi Arabian sides Al-Ittihad, Al Taawoun and Al-Khaleej, as well as GOŠK Gabela.
+As manager of Bosnian third tier club Kruševo, he led the side to an unexpected 2024–25 Bosnian Cup quarter-finals finish, defeating Sloboda Tuzla and Zvijezda Gradačac, before getting eliminated by Željezničar.

+On 23 October 2025, Pudar was appointed as an assistant coach at hometown club Velež.

 Personal life

-Velibor is the father of swimmer Lana Pudar, who competed at the 2020 Summer Olympics and who claimed the gold medal in the women’s 200-metre butterfly at the 2022 European Aquatics Championships in Rome, Italy.
+Velibor is the father of swimmer Lana Pudar, who competed at the 2020 and 2024 Summer Olympics, and who claimed gold in the women’s 200-metre butterfly at the 2022 European Aquatics Championships in Rome, Italy.